-I am currently Associate Professor in the Department of Philosophy at California State University, Dominguez Hills.
-I work on questions at the intersection of applied ethics, animal cognition, and social justice.
-I focus on nonhuman animal ethics, particularly the question, What is the moral significance of species membership?
-I have pursued these interests in a variety of specific projects which span traditional and novel areas of ethics, social justice, and food ethics, with a focus on animal liberation theory and activism.
+I earned my PhD in philosophy from Stanford University, and am currently Associate Professor in the Department of Philosophy at California State University, Dominguez Hills.
+I work on questions at the intersection of applied ethics, animal cognition, and social justice, and pursue these interests in a variety of specific projects which span traditional and novel areas of ethics, social justice, and food ethics, with a focus on critical animal studies and animal liberation theory and activism.
 I am interested in the relationship between speciesism and social justice, the moral and environmental implications of modern food production, and the development of conceptual tools for a global, non-speciesist ethics.
 I have been a post-doctoral fellow at Stanford University and a visiting researcher for the Ethics in Society Project at Wesleyan University in Connecticut, and a Summer Fellow at the Animals & Society Institute.
 I have given over 40 talks on animal ethics, environmental ethics, veganism, and speciesism at colloquia and conferences around the globe.
 Please feel free to email me!